 Chemical Clean in place washing will typically provide the best debris removal, even from severely clogged heat exchangers.
-It is only necessary to mechanically and electrically isolate one chiller module at a time.
-The rest of the chiller modules can continue to operate to satisfy the cooling load required.
-The cleaning tank, pump and pump strainer should be arranged in the manner shown in Figure 21 on page 34 - In Place Cleaning Arrangement.
+It is only necessary to mechanically and electrically isolate one module at a time.
+The rest of the chiller modules can continue to operate to satisfy the required cooling load.
+The cleaning tank, pump and pump strainer should be arranged in the manner shown in Figure 25 - In Place Cleaning Arrangement on page 33.
 The flow of the cleaning is arranged in the opposite flow to the normal operational direction.
-Connection points are provided using the 3/4" service ports at each heat exchanger.
+Connection points are provided using the 3⁄4" service ports at each heat exchanger.
 The cleaning solution used can be either a detergent or hot water to remove particles and simple cleaning.
 If correct water treatment has been implemented, this should provide adequate cleaning for most situations.
 The solution can be pumped through the heat exchangers and allowed to soak for a time and then pumped again.

 If it is required to remove carbonates, then an acidic wash should be used.
 A 2% solution of phosphoric or sulfamic acids in pure water are generally acceptable.
 These acid solutions should only be allowed to circulate within the heat exchanger for 10 to 15 minutes, followed by a thorough pure water flush for 10 to 15 minutes.
-No Hydrochloric or sulfuric acids can be used.
+Hydrochloric or sulfuric acids must not be used.
 In any case, consult the chemical supplier to establish the correct formulation and handling process.
-The materials, which will be exposed to the wash, are stated on page 23 - Water Treatment.
+The materials exposed to the wash are stated on page 22 - Water Treatment.